tdlib-rest/tdlib-rest/README.md

 License: BSD3

+## Notes

+For best results, a patched tdlib at https://github.com/tdlib-rest/tdlib should be used instead of the official https://github.com/tdlib/td .

 ## HTTP API Reference

  * http://127.0.0.1:12222/?request=set_log_verbosity_level&level=3 — level is an int, it can be either 0 for quiet, or 3 for verbose.